Search Smarter

 Enter your search term

 This is the key difference.
-The dynamic category tree instantly reveals where your item lives in eBay's taxonomy, something eBay's own interface does not show you.
+The dynamic category tree instantly reveals where your item lives in eBay's taxonomy — a deeper view into the category structure.

 Step 2